covid19tracing/covid-19-tracing/website-hugo/src/content/about.md

 ## The project
 We are a couple of tech people who want to help in times of this corona crisis.
 We know that contact tracing is difficult and needs a lot of manual effort.
 Instead of tracking all mobile phones (due to all related privacy issues), our platform allows COVID-19 positive tested people to anonymously upload their google location data (only the last few days) for contact tracing.
-We aggregate all data and show the infectious hot spots on a map that were visited by a COVID19 positive people.
+We aggregate all data and show the infectious hot spots on a map that were visited by COVID19 positive people.
 A good example would be the Austrian ski resort that spread the coronavirus around Europe ([Spiegel International, 2020-03-17](https://www.spiegel.de/international/europe/ischgl-austrian-ski-resort-flings-coronavirus-around-europe-a-68e10295-1d9c-42cc-9e52-7fea35436479)).

 ## Privacy